souriya777/vue-jwt-example/README.md

 yarn serve
 ```

-(it run a node server AND the vue app client)
+(it runs a node server AND the vue app client)